Division of Early Childhood Education »DECE Home

 Ensuring that each child's daily nutritional needs are met requires that food servings during every meal and snack adhere to all components of the USDA Meal Guidelines for Children Ages 1-12.
 Programs should supplement any lunches and snacks brought from home, providing additional foods as necessary to make up for any missing USDA Meal Guidelines component.
 Milk should be a component of each meal.
 Programs should ask for a physician's note if a family requests that no milk or a milk-based substitute be given to their child.

 Programs should be diligent in maintaining a healthy, safe environment for food preparation and eating areas.
-Staff and children’s hand-washing requires consistent attention.
-Proper washing and sanitizing procedures should be followed for cleaning tables used for eating, food preparation surfaces and food equipment before and after food use.
-The recommended procedure for cleaning eating surfaces involves washing tables with a soapy solution, then sanitizing with a bleach-water solution.
+Staff and children's hand-washing requires consistent attention.
+Proper washing and disinfecting procedures should be followed for cleaning tables used for eating, food preparation surfaces and food equipment before and after food use.
+The recommended procedure for cleaning eating surfaces involves washing tables with a soapy solution, then disinfecting with a bleach-water solution.
+Follow the manufacturer's instructions for diluting the household bleach.
 Tables should be dried with disposable paper towels.
 Staff should always wash their hands after wiping tables and before serving food.
 Child hand-washing before meals consists of washing hands with soap and water, drying hands with a paper towel and going directly to a table.

 Families' dietary restrictions due to religious beliefs, personal beliefs, cultural customs and health issues should be respected by the program.
 Information regarding food allergies should be documented in writing for each affected child and be readily available to all staff involved with children's meals and snacks.
 This includes kitchen personnel and substitute instructional staff.